Nemo64/replicator/README.md

 This is a concept/prototype.
 Please give me feedback.

 The idea is to replace your traditional SQL or noSQL database with plain-old files.
-The is achieved by continuously keeping your queries answered instead of preparing your data for on-the-fly answering.
+The is achieved by continuously keeping your queries answered when the sources change instead of preparing your data for on-the-fly answering.

 Replicator aggregates files (using filesystem events) into different view copies,